-Prerequisites: Satisfaction of Elgin Community College placement criteria.
+Satisfaction of Elgin Community College placement criteria.

-Content: The goal of ENG 101 is for students to become better readers, writers, and thinkers.
+In this yearlong course, the goal is for students to become better readers, writers, and thinkers.
 Students will read a variety of essays that will serve as models for the expressive, expository, and persuasive essays of their own.
 Students will not only improve their grammar skills, but will also learn how to read closely, write clearly, and think critically.